Utah Unemployment Benefits

 - You must be seeking to get a full-time job opportunity.
 To establish that you are constantly looking for a job, you must submit a weekly job search report while applying for benefits every week

-- The applicant must meet at least four prospective employers in pursuit of a full-time job.
+- You must meet at least four prospective employers in pursuit of a full-time job.
 You are expected to maintain a detailed record on the outcome of the contact.
 It must contain the following details:

 - Date of contact